LiuLiluZJU/AI-Human-Collabration-Bronchoscope-Robot-for-FBA/README.md

 ```

 ### Test
 The testing environment of Patient 3 and network model trained on Patient 1 and 2 can be downloaded in [Google Drive](https://drive.google.com/drive/folders/1g0YX9uB9_yNnwHU1synubgy7KFsg4syx?usp=drive_link).
-Save /Airways, /checkpoints_policy and /checkpoints_LD folders in root direction of the repo, then type the following code for evaulating:
+Save /Airways, /checkpoints_policy and /checkpoints_LD folders in root direction of the repo, then type the following code for evaulating the Sampled method:

 ```
 > python test.py